edgedb/edgedb/docs/guides/quickstart.rst

 .. code-block:: bash

   $ edgedb project init
-  No `edgedb.toml` found in `/Users/colinmcd94/Documents/edgedb/playgrounds/quickstart` or above Do you want to initialize a new project?
+  No `edgedb.toml` found in `/path/to/quickstart` or above Do you want to initialize a new project?
 [Y/n]
   > Y
-  Specify the name of EdgeDB instance to use with this project [default: quickstart]:
+  Specify the name of EdgeDB instance to use with this project [quickstart]:
   > quickstart
   Checking EdgeDB versions...
   Specify the version of EdgeDB to use with this project [default: 2.0-rc.3]: